waldrain/waldrain.github.io/pv.md

 2021-09-06: Watched
-the [float charging video](https://youtu.be/6vTaCkTVl7I) and modified the float charging voltage to equal the absorbtion or boost one, setting both to 28.5 V.
+the [float charging video](https://youtu.be/6vTaCkTVl7I) and modified the float charging voltage to equal the absorbtion or boost one, setting both to 29 V.
-Raise the boost charge reconnect voltage to 27 V,
-Also reducing the equalisation duration to zero; it should be disabled anyway:
+Raised the boost charge reconnect voltage to 27 V, Also reduced the equalisation duration to zero; it should be disabled anyway:
 [east](doc/pv/charger/2021-09-06_tracer_batt_param_east_2.jpg),
 [south](doc/pv/charger/2021-09-06_tracer_batt_param_south_2.jpg).